 Getting started with chatbots has become easier with the rise of numerous platform solutions that help businesses build chatbots.
 However, most of these “pre-built” chatbots do not leverage conversational AI which is responsible for the life-like conversations and thus may not be as successful.

-This is why Master of Code, a conversational AI solutions provider, leverages conversational AI and natural-language-processing (NLP) to ensure all of our chatbots are not only viable but also excellent at 24/7 customer service, product recommendations, and personalized shopping experiences.
+This is why Master of Code, as a Сonversational AI company, leverages conversational AI and natural-language-processing (NLP) to ensure all of our chatbots are not only viable but also excellent at 24/7 customer service, product recommendations, and personalized shopping experiences.
 If you’d like to learn more about how conversational AI and chatbots can be tailored to your exact business needs, schedule a consultation with the Master of Code today.